royalclub/cria-cookiefactory/deployment/README.md

 # Installation and configuration
 ## config.js
-Configure `config.js` to met your settings
+Configure `config.js` to meet your settings.

 Remember that port numbers must be unique.
 Use the designated port numbers for your project.